josephruocco/josephruocco.github.io/notebook.md

 Procrastination kill anything that I’m putting off too long.
 Avoid things that don’t give you energy Embracing nature > fighting nature.
 Minimize dealing with things you dislike.
-Some who continually
-    tells you “I am busy” has no control over their lives or they are avoiding you.
+Some who continually tells you “I am busy” has no control over their lives or they are avoiding you.

-**What work is for**

-**What freedom looks like** The benefit of freedom to occupy your mind and your  time with only matters that interest you.To have the freedom to only concern yourself with

-things you care about.
+**What freedom looks like** The benefit of freedom to occupy your mind and your  time with only matters that interest you.To have the freedom to only concern yourself with things you care about.
 Work should look like play.
 Not competing.
 Standing out of all hierarchies.
 This makes you a Category of one.
 Devote yourself to something.
 Enjoying your work is the best way to become the best at what you do.
 Never try to convince yourself to do something.

 **What wealth is** one way to increase your happiness is to make the place you live in beautiful.
 Ideally doing